 Sentara & Optima Donate $1.5 Million to VAFCC

-Long awaited, the expansion of Medicaid in January provided healthcare coverage for low-income Virginians – many for the first time in their lives.
-With an estimated 400,000 eligible Virginians, this support comes at a critical time for the Association and its member clinics as they implement activities and strategies in response to Medicaid's expansion.
+Long awaited, the expansion of Medicaid in January 2019 provided healthcare coverage for low-income Virginians – many for the first time in their lives.
+With an estimated 400,000 eligible Virginians, this support came at a critical time for the Association and its member clinics as they began to implement activities and strategies in response to Medicaid's expansion.

 While the approval of Medicaid in Virginia provides health insurance, the need to ensure access to and continuity of care is immediate and vital in some areas of the state.
 Recognizing provider shortages, some clinics are becoming “hybrid” providers, accepting Medicaid-enrolled patients while also continuing to treat low-income uninsured patients.

-Acknowledging the monumental effort and resources required for clinics to become Medicaid providers, Sentara and Optima Health are directing a portion of this funding to supporting “hybrid” clinics including:
+Acknowledging the monumental effort and resources required for clinics to become Medicaid providers, Sentara and Optima Health directed a significant portion of this funding to support “hybrid” clinic infrastructure including: